estevezb/Exploring-Genetic-Counseling/_posts/2022-03-05-Hello-World.md

 1
 ------
-Many of us know that DNA is a chemical code that has impacts on many aspects of human health.
+DNA is a chemical code that has impacts on many aspects of human health.
 Variations in that DNA code -or smaller parts of it called genes- are passed down from generation to generation, and some of those changes can cause inherited/familial diseases or birth defects .
 Genetics is the study of DNA its constituent genes and their inheritance.

 The field of genetic counseling can be thought of as a branch of the well-studied field of human genetics.
 Consequently, genetic counselors are well-versed in human genetics.
 Perhaps more importantly, genetic counselors (GCs) help patients, families navigate the impact of genentic abnormalities on their health.
 GCs play an important in healthcare.
 A key aspect of their job is educating patients on genetic testing.
 Like a specialty physician, such as a Hematologist, Epileptologist, etc.,  genetic counselors will have an area of specialization: these specialties are prenatal, neurology, ophthalmology, pediatric, psychiatry, oncology, and metabolic disorders.